HugoCapot/Natural-Language-Processing-ENSAE-3A/README.md

 This GitHub repo contains my work for the class "Natural Language Processing", in my third year at ENSAE - DSSA track.

-I chose the "TP + Mini-project Track", and I chose to work on the following article :
+I chose the "TP + Mini-project Track", and I chose to work on a Mini-Project about language identification, based on the following article :

 Amir Hossein Kargaran, Ayyoob Imani, François Yvon, and Hinrich Schuetze.
 GlotLID: Language Identification for Low-Resource Languages.